HPCLab-933/Vina-CUDA/README.md

 |-DSAMLL_BOX|the volume of the searching box less than 30/30/30 (will take less GPU memory)|
 |-DLARGE_BOX|the volume of the searching box less than 70/70/70 (will take more GPU memory)

+### Windows
+The usage on the Windows platform can be referenced from the Vina-GPU 2.1 [documentation](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1?tab=readme-ov-file#windows) .

 ## Usage
 |Arguments| Description|Default value